ABL is listed as “Applicant permitted to operate as a temporary help agency. Clients are permitted to use its services.”

 MOL- Ontario Licensing for THA’s and Recruiters

-Although the application process is open, the due date for process completion is January 2024.
-ABL will be attending Question and Answer sessions run by People 2.0 later in September to assist ABL through the process, when more info and guidelines have been
+Although the applications are being processed, the expected completion date for this beleaguered process has changed from January 2024 to April 2025.
+ABL will be attending Question and Answer sessions run by People 2.0 to assist ABL through the process, as and when more info and guidelines are provided by the government.

 What do we know?